jmmastey/level_up_exercises/cyoa/lunchy/README.md

 The recommendation function is currently not very smart at all, as it will simply return a random entry from the venue database that matches the search criteria.

-You can prevent Lunchy from recommended a specific restaurant by blacklisting it.
-Venues can be blacklisted on the "Venues" page.
+You can prevent Lunchy from recommending a specific restaurant by blacklisting it.
+Venues can be blacklisted on the **Venues** page.

 You can also prevent Lunchy from recommending places that you've visited recently by adding venues to your history.
-When viewing recommendations, simply click the "Sold!
-I'm going" button to save the venue to your history.
+When viewing recommendations, simply click the **Sold!
+I'm going** button to save the venue to your history.
 The visited date will simply be the current date.
-Once added to your history, you can control how many days Lunchy will wait before recommending it again via the "Repeat interval" setting.
+Once added to your history, you can control how many days Lunchy will wait before recommending it again via the **Repeat interval** setting.